ietf-wg-acme/acme/draft-ietf-acme-acme.md

 encoded in the format specified in RFC 3339 {{!RFC3339}}.
 This field is REQUIRED for objects with "valid" in the "status" field.

-scope (optional, string):
-: If this field is present, then it MUST contain a URL for an order resource, such that this authorization is only valid for that resource.
-If this field is absent, then the CA MUST consider this authorization valid for all orders until the authorization expires.

 challenges (required, array of objects):
 : For pending authorizations, the challenges that the client can fulfill in order to prove possession of the identifier.
 For final authorizations, the